 - From the link, select the time window, integration status, or integration style

-(pattern) for which to search for integrations.You can also specify a custom time range in the Time Window section with which to filter the search for integrations with the From and To buttons at the bottom.
+(pattern) for which to search for integrations.You can also specify a custom time range by clicking to filter the search for integrations with the From and To buttons at the bottom.
 This functionality also exists on other monitoring pages such as the Track Instances or Errors page.
 See Step 3 of Track Business Identifiers in Integrations During Runtime for details.

 - Click numbers in the Received, Processed, Succeeded, and Aborted columns to access the Track Instances page.